mui/material-ui/docs/data/material/components/text-fields/text-fields.md

 ## Performance

-`InputBase` injects/removes `GlobalStyles` for the auto-fill keyframes on every mount/unmount.
-If you are loading a large number of `TextField` components at once, it might be a good idea to change this default behavior by enabling the `disableInjectingGlobalStyles` option in `InputBase`.
+Global styles for the auto-fill keyframes are injected/removd on every mount/unmount.
+If you are loading a large number of `TextField` components at once, it might be a good idea to change this default behavior by enabling [`disableInjectingGlobalStyles`](/material-ui/api/input-base/#InputBase-prop-disableInjectingGlobalStyles) in `InputBase`.
 Make sure to inject `GlobalStyles` for the auto-fill keyframes at the top of your application.

 ```jsx
 import {